By Francisco Aristeguieta

 At Citi, we recognize that changes in trade policy—both real and imagined—are driving turbulence in global markets.
 But our outlook is that trade and globalization will not go away or even dramatically diminish.

 We envision trade flows will adapt and evolve to be more geographically diverse.
 They will shift towards markets where opportunities and costs are attractive, and local technologies and capabilities seem worthy of greater investment.

 Spurred on by this shift in trade flows, supply chains will have to become nimbler and more flexible, to allow for the dynamic allocation of production and the ability to manage technological advancement and changes in terms of trade between countries.

-Right now, the gap between rhetoric and reality of the demise of trade, is reflected in a few facts.
+Right now, the gap between rhetoric and the reality of the demise of trade is reflected in a few facts.

 First, at 4.7 percent, growth in global trade flows of goods on a volume basis was stronger last year than in any year since 2011.
 On a dollar basis, world exports and imports of goods in 2017 were valued at over $17 trillion, up more than 11 percent over 2016.
 Services exports also rose strongly, over 7 percent.

 Despite rising trade tensions, consensus estimates of global trade growth anticipate a similar leap forward this year of about 4 percent.
 With apologies to the late, great American author Mark Twain, reports of the death or demise of world trade and globalization appear to be greatly exaggerated.

 Second, while all eyes have been focused on trade tensions between the U.S. and its trading partners, the great bulk of world trade—about 80 percent—doesn’t flow through the U.S.